$120M up front: Takeda makes a big bet on Turnstone’s preclinical vaccinia immunotherapy platform

 Turnstone and Osaka, Japan-based Takeda plan to test Rival-01 in several solid tumor indications and in non-Hodgkin lymphoma.
 They have yet to disclose the timing of a first clinical trial.
 “We are marching towards the clinic quite rapidly,” Farah said.
 The additional constructs that Turnstone and Takeda will work on have not yet been defined, but the general principle is the same – to engineer viruses with several synergistic properties.
 “Our focus is on understanding the biology and which biology we’re trying to modulate,” Burgess said.
 “You may be tempted to put things in because you can.”
 They will combine them with other agents, but the aim is to develop viruses that are also active as monotherapies.
 Turnstone retains ownership of the vaccinia platform and has several other programs underway, including a second, undisclosed program, which is also nearing the clinic.

 The present deal is evidence of big pharma’s ongoing interest in using viruses as vehicles for cancer immunotherapy.
-Their inherent immunogenicity and selectivity for cancer cells ‑ which generally lose their anti-viral defences during oncogenic transformation ‑ combined with their ability to express genes carrying additional payloads offers a ready-made route to delivering multiple immunomodulatory activities directly to the tumor.
+Their inherent immunogenicity and selectivity for cancer cells – which generally lose their antiviral defences during oncogenic transformation – combined with their ability to express genes carrying additional payloads offer a ready-made route to delivering multiple immunomodulatory activities directly to the tumor.
 The field has yet to deliver in terms of clear-cut evidence of meaningful clinical activity, however.
-A recent casualty was Transgene SA’s TG4010, an engineered vaccinia virus expressing the oncoprotein mucin-1 and IL-2, which failed a phase II combination trial with the PD-1 inhibitor Opdivo (nivolumab) plus chemotherapy in non-small cell lung cancer.
+A recent casualty was Transgene SA’s TG4010, an engineered vaccinia virus expressing the oncoprotein mucin-1 and IL-2, which failed a phase II combination trial with the PD-1 inhibitor Opdivo (nivolumab) plus chemotherapy in non-small-cell lung cancer.

 The main development risks attached to Rival-01 are the “inherent uncertainties” attached to taking a new platform into human studies for the first time, Farah said.
 At the same time, vaccinia virus strains have a long history of use in smallpox vaccines.
 “The dots connect well,” Farah said.